 I love Costco’s succulent chicken breasts and great lamb cutlets.
-They are great for pretty much all of their meat cuts, however, there is no way we can consume 2kg of chicken breasts before they start to go off.
+They are great for pretty much all of their meat cuts, however, there is no way we can consume 2kg of fresh chicken breasts before they start to go off.
 Therefore, I buy (also from Costco) freezing bags that will allow me to portion out the meat and put it in the freezer for future use.
 Just make sure you put the contents and date of purchase on the front so you can use up the oldest first.

 As a full time teacher I’m lucky enough to have 13 weeks’ holiday a year.
 (I do work during those weeks, but that is a story for a different day!)
 This means that during this time I cook a few freezer-friendly dishes that can be reheated from frozen on those days that I have a heavy week or late nights.
-Lasagnas, cottage pies and shepherds pies are great no-fuss, midweek one-pot dishes.
+Lasagnas, cottage pies and pasta bakes are great no-fuss, midweek one-pot dishes.

 Have you ever had half a loaf of bread left over or that last quarter of cheese or half a watermelon and you know hand on heart that you won’t be able to use it before it’s starting to harbour new life?

 Bananas are at its very best for making banana bread when they are black and soft.
 I often buy some extra fruit to make some baked treats like breads, cupcakes and muffins.
 All can be successfully frozen and enjoyed at a later stage.
 Frozen muffins are especially great if you pop them in the oven to reheat and enjoyed with a cup of coffee for breakfast.

 When you roast a chicken use the bones to make a lovely chicken stock or collect the peelings from your veggies during the week, freeze and when you have enough make a great veggie stock to use in soups, stews and risotto.

-Talking about soup: My soup gets a new twist every time I make it.
+Talking about soup: My soups gets a new twist every time I make it.
 This is because I use up the veggies that is about to past their best before.
 Make it different every time by adding barley, split peas or pasta to create a very filling lunch or dinner.